jas12481/tinyassets/README.md

-# 🎮 RWA Tycoon - Gamified Real-World Asset Learning for Kids
+# 🎮 RWA Tycoon - Gamified Real-World Asset Learning for Kids: https://tinyassets.vercel.app/

 > **Learn about real-world assets through fun, interactive gameplay!**
 > Property, Solar Farms, and Gold — discover how they work without any real money or risk.